Explore a selection of works from each of Liam’s exhibitions through the years.

 Cover artwork for Gin Wigmore's 2018 album 'Ivory'

-To see more please visit Sanderson
+To works currently available visit Sanderson